-So you are trying to grow your website traffic using SEO methods.
+So you are trying to grow your rankings on Google.

-You’ve been spending your time learning about the various SEO factors and how to implement them, or maybe you even hired an agency or specialist to help you do it.
+You’ve been spending your time learning about the various SEO techniques and how to implement them, or maybe you even hired an agency or specialist to help you do it.

 It’s been weeks or months and you are not seeing the results you are looking for.

-Before jumping to conclusions that your SEO specialist or agency is not doing the job right, here are 3 factors that may be affecting the speed of your results.
+Before jumping to conclusions that your SEO specialist or agency is not doing the job right, here are 3 factors that may be affecting your SEO rankings.

 Google’s goal is to serve the best possible results to their users.